cpp-linter/cpp-linter-action/README.md

 > Python 3.10 needs to be installed in the docker image if your workflow is
 > [running jobs in a container](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container)
 > (see discussion in [#185](https://github.com/cpp-linter/cpp-linter-action/issues/185)).
-> Our intention is to synchronize with the default python version included with Ubuntu latest LTS releases.
+> Our intention is to synchronize with the default Python version included with Ubuntu's latest LTS releases.

 Create a new GitHub Actions workflow in your project, e.g. at [.github/workflows/cpp-linter.yml](https://github.com/cpp-linter/cpp-linter-action/blob/main/.github/workflows/cpp-linter.yml)